somiibo/module-package-examples/README.md

 - **settings.js**: The logic of the settings interface.
 This script will be executed in a Node.js environment.
 - **settings.json**: The meta data for the settings fields including defaults, min, max, etc...

-## Using Your Package in Somiibo
-When you import a custom package into Somiibo, you can supply a local path or a URL.

-If you supply a local path, the package will be loaded directly from your computer while, conversely, if you supply a URL Somiibo will attempt to load the package from your remote server.

-1. Open the settings page in Somiibo by navigating to [somiibo://settings](somiibo://settings) or pressing <kbd>cmd</kbd>+<kbd>,</kbd> or <kbd>ctrl</kbd>+<kbd>,</kbd>.
-2. Select the **Module packages** tab.
-3. Click the plus button **(+)**.
-4. Enter the local file path or the remote URL that points to your package's `main.json`.
-5. Select **Add package** and you're done!

-You should now see your custom package added to the list of packages.

-## Publishing Your Package
-1. Commit/upload your package as a [repository](https://help.github.com/en/github/getting-started-with-github/create-a-repo) on GitHub.
-2. Open the repository settings by selecting the gear icon on the right.
-3. Scroll down until you see the **GitHub Pages** section.
-Change the first dropdown to **master branch**.

-Great!
-Now your module package is hosted for free on GitHub pages!

-Your remote URL will be something like `https://<username>.github.io/<repo>/main.json`.

-For example, this package is hosted on GitHub pages at this address: [https://somiibo.github.io/module-package-examples/main.json](https://somiibo.github.io/module-package-examples/main.json).

 ## Somiibo module.js API
 The `module.js` script is the actual logic behind a module.
 It exists in a separate context from the module webpage.